 Model United Nations is technically a form of competitive debate, and at PHC, it’s the college’s most prominent student-run club.
 The American MUN conference, normally hosted in Times Square at the heart of New York City, brings together hundreds of college students from countries like France, Italy, Spain, China, Denmark, and a host of others to act out the functions of the United Nations.

 It’s a simulation of the world’s center of international diplomacy.
 And it’s fiercely competitive.
+College students, individuals training for a career of international politics, and even grad students compete regularly.

-Every year, MUN leaders release policy topics, and students from all over the globe must come to the competition ready to represent a certain country, and advocate for their nation’s stance on those respective topics.
+Every year, MUN leaders release policy topics, and students from all over the globe must come to the competition ready to represent a certain country and advocate for their nation’s stance on those respective topics.

 In 2017, Patrick Henry College’s MUN team represented Romania on topics like climate change, nuclear disarmament, and women’s rights.